andrewdavidmackenzie/andrewdavidmackenzie.github.io/_posts/2020-12-18-Hello-World.md

 ---
 layout: post
-title: Hello World, and Mr Hide
+title: Structured Analysis and Design
 ---

 I've decided to try my hand at publishing things I think about, learn about and build, on a Blog (again!).